swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 #### Requirements

-- Member of the mentoring subcommittee
+- Member of the mentoring committee

 #### To Volunteer